savannahostrowski/ghost-vscode/vsc-extension-quickstart.md

   * The file exports one function, `activate`, which is called the very first time your extension is activated (in this case by executing the command).
 Inside the `activate` function we call `registerCommand`.
   * We pass the function containing the implementation of the command as the second parameter to `registerCommand`.

-## Setup

-* install the recommended extensions (amodio.tsl-problem-matcher and dbaeumer.vscode-eslint)

 ## Get up and running straight away